- Location & Hours

-CAPS is here for you.
-Because counselors and students would be required to wear face coverings during any in-person services, which interferes with the connection and communication that is so important in therapy, in-person services are limited to students who are in crisis or other limited exceptions.
-All other therapy offerings will be conducted remotely.
+CAPS is here for you and all our counseling services are available remotely.
+Because counselors and students are required to wear face coverings during in-person services, which interferes with the connection and communication that is so important in therapy, in-person services are limited to students who are in crisis or other limited exceptions (click here to see our in-person safety protocols).
+All other therapy services are being conducted remotely.
 Please contact CAPS at 541-737-2131 if you have any questions about our services, including the availability of in-person services.

 Click on the menu items below for information on accessing each of our services.
 For more detailed descriptions of what we offer, please click here.

 If you are experiencing an emergency, please call 911.

 The CAPS on-call clinic for urgent needs is available Monday-Friday 9am-4pm.
 Call 541-737-2131 to connect with an on-call counselor.
 When CAPS is closed, urgent after-hours crisis support is available by calling CAPS at 541-737-2131 and selecting option 1.

 You may also contact the Crisis Text Line (text 741-741), or the Suicide Prevention Lifeline (1-800-273-8255) at any time.

 A consultation is appropriate for you if:

 Please note: Because each state has its own licensing boards and teletherapy regulations, we can only provide services to students located in Oregon.